-\1b) Essential Concepts in Algebra and Functions.
-Candidates demonstrate and apply understandings of major mathematics concepts, procedures, knowledge, and applications of algebra and functions including how mathematics can be used systematically to represent patterns and relationships including proportional reasoning, to analyze change, and to model everyday events and problems of life and society.
-Essential Concepts in Algebra and Functions include algebra that connects mathematical structure to symbolic, graphical, and tabular descriptions; connecting algebra to functions; and developing families of functions as a fundamental concept of mathematics.
-Additional Concepts should include algebra from a more theoretical approach including relationship between structures (e.g., groups, rings, and fields) as well as formal structures for number systems and numerical and symbolic calculations.
+1b) Essential Concepts in Algebra and Functions.
+Candidates demonstrate and apply understandings of major mathematics concepts, procedures, knowledge, and applications of algebra and functions, including how mathematics can be used systematically to represent patterns and relationships among numbers and other objects, analyze change, and model everyday events and problems of life and society.
+Essential Concepts in Algebra and Functions include algebra that connects mathematical structure to symbolic, graphical, and tabular descriptions; exploration of expressions and equations; connecting algebra to functions; induction; and develops families of functions of discrete and continuous variables as a fundamental concept of mathematics.

-A primary goal in the preparation of a secondary mathematics education teacher candidate is the development of conceptual understanding, procedural fluencies, and mathematical reasoning skills tailored to their future work as teachers as well as examining the transition and connections between the mathematics studied in middle school and high school (CBMS 2012).
+A primary goal in the preparation of a middle school mathematics education teacher candidate is the development of conceptual understanding, procedural fluencies, and mathematical reasoning skills tailored to their future work as teachers as well as examining the transition and connections between the mathematics studied in middle school and high school (CBMS 2012).
 The exploration of algebra is one area of mathematics during the transition that is especially challenging for the students the candidates will teach (NRC 2001).
 Although there has been a push for "algebra for all" students, this push has also highlighted the challenges that teacher candidates must be prepared for when engaging in the reasoning and sense making of the mathematics they will teach (CBMS 2012).

-Candidates demonstrate a strong conceptual understanding, procedural fluency, and factual knowledge with respect to the algebra in high school as a systematic exploration and extension of the study of number and operations.
+Candidates demonstrate a strong conceptual understanding, procedural fluency, and factual knowledge with respect to the algebraic reasoning, relationships, and functions as a systematic exploration and extension of the study of number and operations.
+Middle school teachers are responsible for developing the conceptual scaffolding as their students transition from numerical operations to the expressions that predict and describe the relationship between numbers in specific situations.

-Distinguishing between two aspects of algebra that underlie all others can be useful: (1) algebra as a systematic way of expressing generality and abstraction, including algebra as generalized arithmetic; and (2) algebra as syntactically guided transformations of symbols.
+Distinguishing between two aspects of algebra that underlie all others can be useful: (1) algebra as a systematic way of expressing generality and abstraction, including algebra as generalized arithmetic, and (2) algebra as syntactically guided transformations of symbols.
 These two main aspects of algebra have led to various activities in school algebra, including representational activities, transformational (rule-based) activities, and generalizing and justifying activities (CBMS 2012).

-The properties of algebra (e.g., distributive property) can and should be connected to reinforce the fundamental properties rooted in number.
+The properties of algebra (e.g., identity property; distributive property) can and should be connected to reinforce the fundamental properties rooted in number.
 Furthermore, a strong understanding and application of the properties allow for the exploration of both unknown or variable quantities as well as various methods to determine the relationships between or among them.
 Additionally, algebra is linked to functions, which model a dependent relationship between one quantity and another.
-Together, algebra and functions constitute the language of generalization allowing for the systematic representation of patterns and relationships among numbers and objects, analyzing change, and modeling real-world events (NCTM 2018).
+Together, algebra and functions constitute the language of generalization, allowing for the systematic representation of patterns and relationships among numbers and objects, analyzing change, and modeling real-world events (NCTM 2018).